 My laboratory pursues the following two major lines of work.

 One major focus of my group is to understand how GPCRs function at the molecular level.
 GPCRs, one of the largest protein families found in nature, are cell-surface receptors that mediate the functions of an extraordinarily large number of extracellular ligands (neurotransmitters, hormones, etc.).
 The human genome contains approximately 800 distinct GPCR genes, corresponding to 3-4 percent of all human genes.
 Strikingly, 30-40 percent of drugs in current clinical use act on specific GPCRs.
 Understanding how GPCRs function at the molecular level is therefore of considerable therapeutic relevance.
 My lab uses different molecular, genetic, and biochemical strategies to address the following fundamental questions regarding the structure and function of these receptors: (1) How do GPCRs recognize and activate G proteins?
 (2) Which conformational changes do activating ligands induce in the receptor protein?
 (3) What is the structural basis and functional relevance of GPCR dimerization?
-My lab is also engaged in efforts, in collaboration with Dr. Brian Kobilka’s lab, to obtain high-resolution X-ray structures for members of the muscarinic receptor family of GPCRs.
+My lab is also engaged in efforts, in collaboration with the labs of Drs.
+Brian Kobilka and Andrew Kruse, to obtain high-resolution X-ray structures for members of the muscarinic receptor family of GPCRs.
 These studies should eventually lead to novel therapeutic approaches aimed at modulating the function of specific GPCRs.

 Generation and Analysis of GPCR Mutant Mice to Identify Signaling Pathways as Potential Novel Therapeutic Targets

 Generation and Analysis of Muscarinic Acetylcholine Receptor Mutant Mice